 After researching the options, I decided not to do Langstroth but Top Bar.
 A Top Bar hive does not have a stack of boxes, but a single long box, and instead of frames and foundation it just has naked bars from which the bees hang their comb in the air.
 The big advantage of Top Bar hives is that bees like them better.
 I read one beekeeper say that Langstroth bees have a high-pitched nervous buzz, while Top Bar bees are lower pitched and mellower.
 Probably the main reason for this is that Top Bar bees get to engineer their own comb.
 It's the same reason humans are happier in houses they build themselves than in housing projects.
 Without foundation, bees can make whatever cell size they want, including making a variety of cell sizes for different functions.

 Langstroth hives often use a queen excluder and a "honey super", a part of the hive where the queen can't go so the comb is just filled with honey and no eggs or brood.
 This fits industrial beekeeping because it requires less attention -- you just pull the super off and throw the frames in the extractor.
-In a Top Bar hive the queen can go everywhere, so you have to look through the frames and find the ones with honey, but typically they're all at one end.
+In a Top Bar hive the queen can go everywhere, so you have to look through the frames and find the ones with honey.

 Another way that Top Bar hives require more attention is that the bees don't neatly hang a comb from every bar.
-Without foundation, they tend to veer off into curving combs between multiple bars or connecting them together, so you have to carefully watch a growing hive and manage the combs to keep the bees on the right track.
+Without foundation, they tend to veer off into curving or bulging combs that connect between multiple bars, and you have to carefully watch a growing hive and manage the combs to keep the bees on the right track.
 So Top Bar is good for a backyard hive but not for a remote hive that you leave alone for weeks at time.

 Some beekeepers use Langstroth hives without foundation, and there's a popular design of foundationless box hive called a Warre hive.
 I don't know much about it, but supposedly it's the best hive for enabling the bees to keep a consistent temperature.
 Top Bar is better for this than Langstroth, because the bars themselves form the roof of the hive, and you only open it one bar at a time, instead of opening the lid and exposing cracks between all the frames at once.